 - source_modules: A list of modules that should not import the forbidden modules. - forbidden_modules: A list of modules that should not be imported by the source modules.
 These may include root level external packages (i.e. django, but not django.db.models).
-If external packages are included, the top level configuration must have internal_external_packages = True. - ignore_imports: A list of imports, each in the form mypackage.foo.importer -> mypackage. bar.imported.
-These imports will be ignored: if the import would cause a contract to be broken, adding it to the list will cause the contract be kept instead.
-(Optional.) - allow_indirect_imports: If True, allow indirect imports to forbidden modules without interpreting them as a reason to mark the contract broken.
+If external packages are included, the top level configuration must have internal_external_packages = True. - ignore_imports: See Options used by multiple contracts. - allow_indirect_imports: If True, allow indirect imports to forbidden modules without interpreting them as a reason to mark the contract broken.
 (Optional.)